hyperledger/besu-docs/docs/Tutorials/Privacy/Configuring-Privacy.md

 * [Orion](https://docs.orion.pegasys.tech/en/latest/Installation/Overview/)

-Configuring a network that supports private transactions requires starting an Orion node for each Pantheon node.
-Pantheon command line options associate the Pantheon node with the Orion node.
+Configuring a network that supports private transactions requires starting an Orion node for each Hyperledger Besu node.
+Besu command line options associate the Besu node with the Orion node.

 This tutorial assumes you have completed setting up an IBFT 2.0 network to the point where you have [created the genesis file](../Private-Network/Create-IBFT-Network.md#5-create-genesis-file).
 If not, complete